anymod/guide/docs/guide/social-media.md

 ## How it works

-Anymod has pre-built social media mods so that you don't have to dig through docs each time you want to install a widget.
+AnyMod has pre-built social media mods so that you don't have to dig through docs each time you want to install a widget.
 The process is straightforward:
 1. Clone a mod
 2. Add your (or a client's) username